 Vacation time is here, which means many of us are getting ready for a much needed break.
-Here is some useful information compiled by the WeLovelenses Team for contact lens wearers while on their travels.
+Here is some useful information compiled by the Welovelenses.com Team for contact lens wearers while travelling.

 Daily lenses, such as Dailies Aqua comfort plus contact lenses, are ideal for traveling as you avoid having to cart around lens solutions and lens cases.
 With daily disposable contact lenses you simply throw them away at the end of each day and put in a fresh new pair the next morning.
 This means should you lose a contact lens while on holiday, there’s no need to panic as with dailies you can replace them at once unlike monthly contact lenses.
 Disposable contact lenses are also advised for holidays to less developed countries, where hygiene and a good daily lens care routine might be a problem.
 By using daily contact lenses, you reduce the risk of infection by avoiding the use of cases and solutions, etc. As for those of you who have to use monthly lenses, we suggest that you buy small bottles of contact lens solution and re-wetting drops to comply with liquid restrictions on airplanes (100ml or less).
 It’s a good idea to take your eye care products with you rather than buying them at your destination because some brands might not be available.
 Either way, be you a monthly or daily contact lens wearer, it is advisable to always take extra lenses with you in case of loss.